manual

 usually channel 1 (or L) is fine.

-windows users may choose from three audio modes:
+windows users may choose from two audio modes:

-low latency kernel mode. imitone will not share the mic.
+exclusive kernel mode or ASIO. imitone will not share the mic.

 🔁 use the rescan button to update the list of audio devices.